Securing those hard-to-get seats means being first in the queue…

 There are two approaches:

-- Be the first person to try to book those flights as they are released.
+- Be the first to try booking those flights when they are released.
 This means staying up late and hitting the phone.
 More on this in a moment.

-- Use a third-party platform for checking Avios availability to set up an alert, and hope that seats become available during the year.
+- Use a third-party platform to check Avios availability and set up an alert, hoping that seats become available during the year.
 It is likely that some seats will become available.
 It’s common for BA to release reward seats at random times.

 If you’re looking to book business class seats to a tricky destination (like Australia), then the best way to secure them is to stay up to midnight and then call the BA call centre.